Vedic Sanskrit: Brāhmaṇa prose

 In this layer of Vedic literature, the archaic Vedic Sanskrit verb system has been abandoned, and a prototype of pre-Panini Vedic Sanskrit structure emerges.
 The Yajñagāthās texts provide a probable link between Vedic Sanskrit, Classical Sanskrit and languages of the Epics.
 Complex meters such as Anuṣṭubh and rules of Sanskrit prosody had been or were being innovated by this time, but parts of the Brāhmaṇa layers show the language is still close to Vedic Sanskrit.

 Sūtra language

 This is the last stratum of Vedic literature, comprising the bulk of the Śrautasūtras and Gṛhyasūtras and some Upaniṣads such as the Kaṭha Upaniṣad and Maitrāyaṇiya Upaniṣad.
 These texts elucidate the state of the language which formed the basis of Pāṇini's codification into Classical Sanskrit.

 Phonology

 Vedic differs from Classical Sanskrit to an extent comparable to the difference between Homeric Greek and Classical Greek.

-The following differences may be observed in the phonology:
+The following differences between Vedic and Classical Sanskrit may be observed in the phonology: